pbaille/crux-starter/doc/article.md

 (crux/entity (crux/db node #inst "2017-11") :timed2)
 ;;=> {:crux.db/id :timed2, :value 10}
 ```
-like :crux.tx.put, :curx.tx/delete do not have to take valid-time starts and ends
+like `:crux.tx.put`, `:curx.tx/delete` do not have to take valid-time starts and ends
 ;; if not the data will be deleted (invalidated) from now
 ``` clojure
 (crux/submit-tx node